Piazza Trilussa, 41

 While Trastevere might boast a stellar line-up of enoteca’s and trattorie which serve well-prepared wines, Bir e Fud is all about beer!
 With an impressive selection of artisanal, Italian micro-beers all on tap, this place is truly ideal for any beer aficionado wanting to give the wine drop a break for the evening.
 Also serving thick-crusted pizza, and a range of guilty-pleasure snacks.

 Via Cardinale Merry del Val, 14

-Step inside Live Alcazar – Trastevere’s historic movie theatre transformed into an all-new concept merging theatre, art, live music, stand-up comedy, performances and an original movie cinema.
+Step inside Live Alcazar – Trastevere’s historic movie theatre transformed into an all-new concept merging enterteinment and live music.
 Indulge in aperitivos and after-dinner drinks till the after-hours accompanied by live music!
 The cocktail selection is broad, with bartenders mixing and shaking cocktails of all kinds, from classic to mixology.
 Definitely try their artisan ginger beer or their vento gelido – a green tea flavoured drink whose name derives from the herbs of their trusted herbalist.

 Piazza in Piscinula, 51

 Mon – Sat: 8:30am – 2am / Sun: 10am – 2am

 Illuminated with chandeliers, embellished with fake grass, and decorated with a mismatched mix of gaudy statues, Alembic is like a vortex to Alice’s Wonderland for adults.
 Ideal for aperitivo each night from 7pm, but even better for some serious cocktail drinking.